 Regular Annual Equity Award Grant Dates.
 The grant date for regular annual stock options and other equity awards, as applicable, for employees, including the named executive officers and for our independent directors, typically is in the first quarter.
-During 2013, at the request of the Compensation Committee, we conducted an analysis of independent director compensation.
-After reviewing the analysis and revising the compensation program for our independent directors, our Board granted annual equity awards to our independent directors in December 2013.
+During 2014, our Board granted equity awards to our independent directors in August 2014.
 See "Director Compensation" set forth below in this proxy statement for additional information regarding the new compensation program for our independent directors.